 It’s hard to bounce back from a violation of trust like sharing confidential, sensitive, or personal information and experiences.
 In the workplace, this might look like telling someone else about a private conversation you’ve had with another team member.
 If events like this keep happening, people will conclude they can’t come to you with trusted information because you’ll let it slip.
 Even worse, safeguarded information can also be used as ammunition for unhealthy workplace behaviors like gossip.
 This can make team members feel devalued, embarrassed, hurt, and rejected by those they work with.
 This behavior should not be tolerated in the workplace.

 Trust is the byproduct of words and actions aligning.
 If you say a conversation is confidential, then keep it confidential.
 Brené Brown calls locking away sensitive information “vault,” because that’s exactly where it should be stored.
 When a person comes to you in confidence, show them that their information or experience is safe with you.
-As a leader building trust, safety, stability, and predictability are key when handling personal information.
+As a leader building trust, psychological safety, stability, and predictability are key when handling personal information.
+Employees feel safe when they see you hold to your word.

 10. Be decisive and act with confidence and belief.